wzhudev/reverse-linear-sync-engine/README.md

 > - `Database` (`eg`)
 >   - `setPartialIndexValueForModel`

 `BatchModelLoader`, as the name suggests, batches multiple network hydration requests into a single GraphQL request.
-While we won’t dive into the details of how LSE deduplicates requests in this article (you can refer to the code, where I’ve added comments for clarity), the focus here will be on how LSE handles the batching process.
+While we won't dive into the details of how LSE deduplicates requests in this article (you can refer to the code, where I've added comments for clarity), the focus here will be on how LSE handles the batching process.

 In the `BatchModelLoader.handleBatch` method, Linear divides requests into three categories: